 - Whether the student is a Somerset resident

 - The age and needs of the student and the benefits they will get from the course and

 - The length of the journey

-To apply for transport assistance to a further educational establishment because of SEND, please download an application form (see Information and resources).
-You can get an application form from your sixth form school or college.
-You must fill in the application form with the help of a representative of the sixth form school or college, who must also sign the form.
+To apply for travel assistance to a further educational establishment because of SEND, please download an application form (see Information and resources).

-For further information please see the special educational needs transport booklet which can be downloaded from this page.
+For more information, please see the special educational needs transport booklet which you can download from this page.